lcnetdev/bibframe2marc/doc/rules.md

 * `tScriptCode`: Extract the script subtag from an xml:lang attribute.
 * `tUriCode`: Extract the code (last path element) of an id.loc.gov URI
 * `tToken2Subfields`: Tokenize a string into a set of subfields
+* `tGetMARCAuth`: Return a MARC authority record from id.loc.gov as a node set

 #### Limitations